Student Privacy (FERPA)

 - Student's name

-- Telephone Number (student must opt-in)
+- Telephone Number (student must opt-in for third party release)

-- VT Email Address (student must opt-in)
+- VT Email Address (student must opt-in for third party release)

 - Major field of study (including second majors, minors, etc.)